peamdev/UiPath-Send-Email/README.md

 # UiPath-Send-Email
-Send email by using UiPath
+Send Outlook email by using UiPath.
+If you want to use html tag in your email you need to tick IsBodyHtml in option tab